cognitivefactory/interactive-clustering-gui/docs/notebooks/README.md

-# How using Jupyter Notebooks ?
+# How using Jupyter Notebooks for project analysis ?

 <details>
-	<summary>Read the Project Jupyter Documentation</summary>
+	<summary>Tips: Read the Project Jupyter Documentation</summary>
 	If needed, see <a href="https://docs.jupyter.org/en/latest/" alt="Project Jupyter Documentation.">https://docs.jupyter.org/en/latest/</a>.
 </details>